Updated: Jul 3

 "We find that some of these species can reduce their rate of aging in response to the improved living conditions found in zoos and aquariums, compared to the wild," said study co-author, Prof. Dalia Conde, Species360 Director of Science, Head of the Species360 Conservation Science Alliance.
 “In addition, modern zoological organizations play an important role in conservation, education and research, and this study shows the immense value of zoos and aquariums keeping records for the advancement of science.”

-“Here at the Shreveport Aquarium, we are dedicated to ensuring our animals receive the highest quality of care and welfare available, says Kayla Leyden, Curator of Live Exhibits at Shreveport Aquarium.
-“Our biologists make daily observations and record life history data on the animals at our facility.
+“Here at the Shreveport Aquarium, we are dedicated to ensuring our animals receive the highest quality of care and welfare available, says Karen Whitehead, Marketing Director.
+"Our biologists make daily observations and record life history data on the animals at our facility.
 We have 15 native North American aquatic turtles that participated in this study to help researchers better understand how aging occurs in these species.
 Many of our native North American turtle species are under threat and need our protection.
 We are very excited the data we have collected on our aquatic turtles has contributed to the management and conservation of these animals.”

 Shreveport Aquarium is a member of Species360, a non-profit organization which maintains the Zoological Information Management Systems (ZIMS) – the largest database on wildlife in human care.
 As part of Shreveport Aquarium’s commitment to conservation and providing high standards of animal welfare, it uses ZIMS to keep detailed records of its animal collections.
 And as a holder of turtles, the Shreveport Aquarium has actively collected and shared data in ZIMS on this species which has directly contributed to this study.